Hugos68/svelte-slash-state/README.md

 ### Get

 `get` is a dirty way to grab a stores value outside a `.svelte` file by subscribing, grabbing the value and unsubscribing.
 This function is not included because with `$state` we can already grab the value without needing a subscription of any sort by simply accessing `store.value`

+## But I don't like classes

+For the people that really dislike classes there is also a `createState` function exported, it is identical to `new State`.